You wouldn’t be alone if you are starting to think about a new home.

 The new year inspires many of us to consider a change, and with all the upheaval of the previous 2 years, then why not.
 Property valuation requests have increased on RightMove and the expectation is of a closer to normal market in 2022 and it being a strong sellers market.

-In many cases our working lives have changed with more people working from home, either full time or for some of the week, and being in lock down certainly prompted many people to reassess their living spaces.
+In many cases our working lives have changed.
+More people are working from home and being in lock down certainly prompted many people to reassess their living spaces.
 Many people are looking further away from cities to take advantage of countryside living and the space this provides.

-When I look at houses online (I’m nosey), the homes that I am attracted to are those with clear spaces, rather than cluttered rooms and overfilled shelves.
-It doesn’t matter if the home is small or large, how these homes look on first sight is so important, and I’m not even buying!
+When I look at houses online (I’m nosey), the homes that I am attracted to are those with clear spaces, rather than those with cluttered rooms and overfilled shelves.
+It doesn’t matter if the home is small or large, how a home look on first sight is so important, and I’m not even buying!
 So to make your home memorable for the right reasons, taking some time to declutter and organise is well worth the effort.
 This could be working on your own or using a professional service.

 Show your buyers the best version of your home, with possessions that you clearly love, in a space that has been cared for.

 Not everyone is in the position to move (or would want to) but there are things you can do do to make your current home work for you.
 Investing time in decluttering and organising will certainly make daily life easier.
 Take inspiration from homes online, check out Instagram and Pinterest, see what you like and how you could do this in your home.
 You also have more time, so break down the rooms you need to tackle into manageable chunks.
 Maybe just start with a draw, cupboard or wardrobe, you don’t need to do the whole house in one go.